Grunwaldzka Street, Bydgoszcz: Building at 55

 The commissioner of this building was Marie Jacobowski, owner of tenements at Nr.57 and 59, where she lived.
 After a heavy fire damage in 2012, the municipal authorities have decided in 2019 to sell the property to private hands.

-Although damaged, the main elevation offers to the viewer topping loggias crowned by a festoon, a bay window with geometrical motifs and an adorned portal.
+Renovated in 2025, the main elevation offers to the viewer topping loggias crowned by a festoon, a bay window with geometrical motifs and an adorned portal.